-1. Raise the vehicle and support it, using jack stands or equivalent, so that the axle can be safely dropped away from the frame (fig. 2).
+1. Raise the vehicle and support it, using jack stands or equivalent, so that the axle can be safely dropped away from the frame.
 This will need to be done in order for the air spring assembly to be positioned between the axle and frame.
+Figure 2 shows the frame being supported with the vehicle on a drive-on hoist.

-2. Unbolt and remove the stock jounce bumpers from under the frame rails on both sides (figs. 3 & 4).
+2. Unbolt and remove the stock jounce bumpers from under the frame rails on both sides (figs. 3 and 4).
 This is a necessary step to install the kit.